HSanny/Courses/README.md

     ./RUN 1   - run the simple test
     ./RUN 2   - run the threenode test
+    ./RUN 3 times  - run the simple test for $times iterations ./RUN 4 tiems  - run the threenode test for $times iterations

 To run the sample tests, replace test_name with the name of the test and execute the following command: